apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 print(net[0].weight.data()[0])
 ```

-Normal Init initializes weights with random values sampled from a normal
+If you use Normal to initialize your weights then you will use a normal
 distribution with a mean of zero and standard deviation of sigma.
 If you have
 already initialized the weight but want to reinitialize the weight, set the
 `force_reinit` flag to `True`.